Unboxed-Software/solana-course/content/movie-review-pt1.md

 ### Traits and attributes

-You won't be creating your own traits or attributes at this stage, so we won't go into details about either.
+You won't be creating your own traits or attributes at this stage, so we won't provide an in depth explanation of either.
 However, you will be using the `derive` attribute macro and some traits provided by the `borsh` crate, so it's important you have a high level understanding of each.

 Traits describe an abstract interface that types can implement.
 If a trait defines a function `bark()` and a type then adopts that trait, the type must then implement the `bark()` function.